anssiketomaki/COMP.SE.200-2024-2025-1/README.md

 ---

 ## Docker
-There is a Dockerfile present at the /backend of the project, that runs the tests that are present.
+There is a Dockerfile present at the root folder of the project, that runs the tests that are present.
 Using this can be useful for some testing tools as well as in GitHub Actions CI/CD -pipeline that is impelemented.

-Here is how to run the backend tests locally in docker:
+Here is how to run the tests locally in docker:
 ### step 1
-Open terminal in the backend-directory with its Dockerfile and run:
+Open terminal in the root-directory where the Dockerfile is, and run:
 ```
 docker build -t myapp .
 ```